• Skip to primary navigation

 VoiceBunny is a voiceover platform under Bunny Studio.
 It was launched by couple a named Alex Torrenegra and Tania Zapata.
 Tania is a voice actor herself, and she says she understands the plight of voiceover talents struggling to land voiceover work because of the complicated process they have to go through.

-So with VoiceBunny, voice actors don’t need to go through rigorous auditions to land voice over work.
-It aims to speed up the process by allowing clients to simply upload their material on-site and pick the most suitable voice talent for the job.
+So, with VoiceBunny, voice actors don’t need to go through rigorous auditions to land voice-over work.
+It aims to speed up the process by allowing clients to simply upload their material on-site so VoiceBunny can pick the most suitable voice talent for the job.

 Right now, VoiceBunny operates under Bunny Studio.
-It says it is trusted by over 50,000 clients and only hires the top 4% of the global creatives, ensuring that clients only work with the best voice actors.
-VoiceBunny provides voice overs for different types of materials, ranging from commercials and presentations, product videos, video games, audiobooks and podcasts.
+It says it is trusted by over 50,000 clients and only hires the top 4 percent of global creatives, ensuring that clients only work with the best voice actors.
+VoiceBunny provides voiceovers for different types of materials, ranging from commercials and presentations, product videos, and video games, to audiobooks and podcasts.

 Who is VoiceBunny For?